 — French Embassy U.S. (@franceintheus) July 18, 2018

 Araud writes that too often people deny that people of African ancestry can be French.
 He argues that in celebrating the African heritage of many of the French players, Noah was denying their Frenchness.

 Speaking to his audience, in between scenes on the set of The Daily Show, Noah reflected on the Ambassador’s critique.
 We have embedded it below.
 Please note that Noah uses language that some people consider offensive.
 Please preview the video before using it with students.

 Reflection Questions and Teaching Suggestions

-What issues are underneath the discussions about the diversity of European football teams?
+- What issues are underneath the discussions about the diversity of European football teams?
 Consider using the iceberg diagram strategy to make the issues that are underneath the surface visible.
 We recommend this Facing History page.

-After reading the Ambassador’s letter, and Noah’s response, do you find areas of agreement between the two?
-How where do they disagree?
+- After reading the Ambassador’s letter and Noah’s response, do you find areas of agreement between the two?
+How and where do they disagree?
 What is at stake in their disagreement?

-Engage the text.
-Both the letter and the Daily Show video are forms of text.
-Ask students to underline key phrases from the letter, and jot down words or phrases from Noah’s response.
-When they are finished, ask students to review the list and note the reasons they made those selections or you might collect student responses on a graffiti board with post its, or capture the responses in a word cloud.
+- Both the letter and the Daily Show video are forms of text.
+Ask students to engage by underlining key phrases from the letter, and jotting down words or phrases from Noah’s response.
+When they are finished, ask students to review the list and note the reasons they made those selections.
+Or, you might collect student responses on a graffiti board with post its – or capture the responses in a word cloud.

 - Consider the significance of this exchange.
 What does it reveal about the challenges of integration?
 Two additional Project Zero thinking routines could serve to facilitate that reflection.
 One is Connect-Extend-Challenge.
 Consider how the discussion connected to your understanding of the issues involved in immigration.
 How did it extend you thinking of those issues?
 In what ways, did it challenge what you know or think about immigration?
 The other is the Three Whys.